onaio/fhir-web/packages/plan-form/README.md

 # PlanForm

-component that renders form to create or edit OpenSRP plans
+Component that renders form to create or edit OpenSRP plans

 ## Installation